mateuszniechwiej/MS-2-Quiz-game/README.md

 # Credits

 * <a href="https://codepen.io/giana/pen/BZaGyP">Raise Button Effect</a> - use the efect for answer choices in the game.
-* <a href="https://www.freepik.com/vectors/abstract">Abstract vector created by starline - www.freepik.com</a> - use for background image.

 ## Code
 * Udemy tutorial *"Build a Quiz App with HTML, CSS, and JavaScript"* created by James Quick
 * [CSS-Tricks](https://css-tricks.com/perfect-full-page-background-image/) - learned how to find set up for full page background image.